Ajatt-Tools/autocopy/README.md

 * To configure the add-on, select "AJT" > "Autocopy Options...".
 * To toggle autocopy on and off, select "AJT" > "Activate Autocopy".

+## Usage

+1) Configure what fields you want to copy.
+2) Configure when to copy the fields.
+3) The content of the fields will be sent to the clipboard under the set conditions.